 - It is used to treat high blood pressure.

-- If your child has narrowing of the main artery from the heart (aorta) or very narrow heart valve (aortic stenosis).
+- If you have narrowing of the main artery from the heart (aorta) or very narrow heart valve (aortic stenosis).

 - Very bad dizziness or passing out.